Microlensing Black Hole Shadows: Acknowledgements

 \section{Acknowledgements}

+We acknowledge the anonymous reviewer for providing insightful comments on the draft.
 We would like to thank Vikram Rentala for his valuable suggestions.
 Author HV would like to acknowledge the hospitality of the \textit{25th Microlensing Conference} held at IAP, Paris, France, and the financial support from IIT Bombay to visit IAP, which gave him an opportunity to start this new collaboration.